rbb-data/starter/src/components/_shared/README.md

 ### Structure

 _Components should not depend on any global variables such as `context` or stores._
-An exeption to this rule are components that rely on the [context provided by the react-leaflet Map component](https://react-leaflet.js.org/docs/en/intro.html#component-context).
+An exception to this rule are components that rely on the [context provided by the react-leaflet Map component](https://react-leaflet.js.org/docs/en/intro.html#component-context).
 Those Components names should be prepended with Map (e.g. MapSearchResultMarker) and state this dependency in the `README.md`

 #### index.js